China PICC in talks with AIG as buyer for $4 billion HK IPO

 Cornerstone investments in IPOs, unique to Asia, aim to bolster confidence in an offer with commitments by established investors and institutions to buy large, fixed stakes that they agree not to sell until the end of an established lock-up period.

-Asian insurers on average trade at 15.9 times forward price to earnings, Thomson Reuters data shows.

-PICC’s planned IPO comes at a time when issuance in Hong Kong has plunged more than 80 percent so far this year, with volumes likely to shrink to their lowest since 2008 as investors shun new deals due to volatility caused by Europe’s debt troubles.
+IPO issuance in Hong Kong has plunged more than 80 percent so far this year, with volumes likely to shrink to their lowest since 2008 as investors shun new deals because of volatility caused by Europe’s debt troubles.

 “It is definitely not the best time to come to market, but capital has been a pressing issue for the group for some time,” said Stanley Tsai, an insurance analyst in Hong Kong.
 “The group will need capital urgently to support its growth ambitions, particularly on the life side.”